 Facilitator: Courtney Pepe

 This presentation will explore the role that Augmented Reality apps play in making the 21st century digital classroom a wicked awesome place to teach and learn.
 The research behind the Augmented Reality phenomena will be presented to show that it is a sound educational practice.
+The construction of all these powerful devices that can facilitate this kind of learning is also fascinating, with using modern electronic components similar to what can be found at Octopart.com powerful smartphones exist to make this a reality.
 Most importantly elementary, middle, and high school teachers as well as college professors will leave this session with several tools in their tool belt.
 Participants will understand which Augmented Reality apps are appropriate choices for their individual learning environment.
 The instructor will share how Augmented Reality can be embedded into the curriculum as well sharing a bevy of instructional activities that will make your head spin thinking of the possibilities of using this cutting edge technology in your classrooms.
 The presenter collaborates with various Augmented Reality lovers from all over the world and will share global examples of AR best practice with the audience.
 Get ready to have your mind blown!!